Custom Barn Board and Live Edge Interiors

 Rustic Works is your barn board and hardwood framing and mirror specialist.
 I can frame anything, any size for your space.

-Barn board and live edge wood, salvaged local in Ontario can be reused to make incredible pieces to fit any decor.
-Rustic and modern spaces alike can come alive with a custom frame, mirror or accent wall made from wood that has been naturally aged, in some cases for a century.
+Barn board and live edge wood, salvaged in Ontario can be reused to make incredible pieces to fit any decor.
+Rustic and modern spaces come alive with a custom frame, mirror or accent wall made from wood that has been naturally aged, in some cases for a century.

 See my latest work on Instagram